Blastoise/CineScript/README.md

   - Multi Select Menu
 - 📺 Supports many Media Players
 - ⟳ Automatic updates￻￻
-- 🚀 Available for Linux and MacOS
+- 🚀 Available for Linux, MacOS and WSL
 - 🛠️ More features in development.

 ## Dependencies